5 Best Shower Oils: Which Is Right for You? (2018)

 Relax Deep uses chamomile, vertivert root, and sandalwood oils to bring on sleep and is perfect for an evening bath or shower whereas Revive Morning uses oils of rosemary, grapefruit peel, pine, juniper, peppermint, and eucalyptus to wake you up and get your mind moving.
 Their site even has suggestions for aromatherapy blends and exercises for accute issues like jet lag.

 Because the scent is the point, these are not subtle and may be too strong for some folks.
-I have samples of the De-Stress Mind and De-Stress Muscle and as a shower oil they definitely leave me feeling moisturized though not as long as other shower oils.
+I have samples of the De-Stress Mind and De-Stress Muscle and they definitely leave me feeling moisturized, just not as long as other oils.
 But the fragrances do transform your bathroom into aromatherapy heaven.

 Find more Aromatherapy Associates Shower & Bath Oil Collection information and reviews here.